hmrc/sbt-play-cross-compilation/README.md

 `test/main/play-25` and`test/main/play-26` for tests

-The default Play version is defined by the argument passed to the `AbstractPlayCrossCompilation(defaultPlayVersion = Play25)`.
-This default value can be changed by setting `PLAY_VERSION` environment variable to either `2.5` or `2.6` value.

 The common `scala` folders in both `main` and `test` folders are still honoured and should contain non-Play version specific files.

 #### SBT
 In order to run `sbt` commands against certain version of Play, the `PLAY_VERSION` environment variable has to be set prior to an sbt command.
+Allowed values for `PLAY_VERSION` are `2.5` and `2.6`
 Example:
 ```
 export PLAY_VERSION=2.6
 sbt clean test
 ```

+If no `PLAY_VERSION` is exported, default Play version from `PlayCrossCompilation` will be used.

 #### IDE
-The easiest way to switch between different versions of Play in an IDE, is to change value of the `defaultPlayVersion` defined in the object extending `AbstractPlayCrossCompilation`.
+The easiest way to switch between different versions of Play in an IDE, is to change the value of `defaultPlayVersion` defined in the `PlayCrossCompilation`.

 ### License